geoffreymagana/PLP-Hackathon-3.0/README.md

 ### Pro Features
 -   **Unlimited Roadmaps:** Generate as many career and skill roadmaps as you need
--   **Advanced Analytics:** Detailed progress tracking, skill mastery visualization, and readiness assessments
+-   **Advanced Analytics:** Detailed progress tracking, skill mastery visualisation, and readiness assessments
 -   **Verified Mentors:** Direct access to experienced professionals in your field
 -   **Priority Support:** Get help when you need it most
 -   **Ad-Free Experience:** Focus on your learning without distractions